Naitik123910/project_repo/README.md

-# this is a new thing
+# this is a new thing.